KU Jayhawks add hardware to championship season

-LAWRENCE, Kan. — The KU Jayhawks Men’s National Championship team will add another trophy to its decorated season Thursday evening.
+LAWRENCE, Kan. — The Kansas Jayhawks men’s national championship team will add another trophy to its decorated season Thursday evening.

 That’s when the team will officially be presented with the Ferris Mowers National Association of Basketball Coaches National Championship Trophy.
 It will take place during the annual men’s basketball postseason team banquet.